When suspicion turns into panic, slow the conversation down before it becomes an accusation.

 Decide what you need next

-If she did not cheat, you still need to address the mistrust.
-Were there secrecy, distance, poor communication, or old wounds that made this fear believable?
-A relationship can recover from a false alarm, but only if both people are willing to rebuild trust honestly.
+If she was faithful, the mistrust still needs attention.
+Were there secrecy or distance?
+Did poor communication or old wounds make this fear believable?
+A relationship can recover from a false alarm when both people are willing to rebuild trust honestly.

 - Is she honest about what happened?